Home Page

 Nel 2010 ha vinto la prima Champion Cup e nel 2011 la seconda Bermuda Bowl dell'Olanda, ha colto la seconda piazza nella Champion Cup ed ha vinto la prima edizione dei World Mind Games nella Categoria Open Team, successo bissato l'anno successivo in cui ha vinto anche l'Individuale Maschile.

-Questi successi gli hanno valso il titolo di World International Master ed uno dei primi posti nella classifica edita dalla World Bridge Federation.
+Questi successi gli hanno valso il titolo di World Grand Master nella classifica edita dalla World Bridge Federation.

-He is married to Femmy Boelaars and together they have two sons.
+He is married to Femmy Boelaars who works for the Dutch Bridge Federation.
+They have two sons: Emma and Thomas.

 He is a lawyer and finished his studies with an essay on decisions of appeals committees during recent international championships.